git/git.github.io/rev_news/drafts/edition-5.md

 To that H.Merijn suggested the implementation of the following options `--date=lc`, `--date=lc_time` and `--date=locale`.

-The second issue was that `git log` with either `--date-order` or `--author-date-order` does not order the commit by date.
+The second issue H.Merijn reported was that `git log` with either `--date-order` or `--author-date-order` does not order the commit by date.

 To that Peff replied: